diegopacheco/servers-benchmark/README.md

 * Have 2 different machines for server and gatling
 * Make more rounds with more users, 10k, 100k, 1M
 * Have other uses cases like, read json from DB, read static file, persist data, etc...

+### Important OS tunning

+1. default file descriptors for linux is 1024, mac is 256 - need to be twecked.
+2. also open files
+3. switch to ip v4
+here are steps on how to do it: https://gist.github.com/diegopacheco/ad1e63691380ad1a6b3be6b62910c3fb

 ### Open a PR to add new language / server?